maddalax/htmgo/htmgo-site/md/docs/4_interactivity/2_events.md

 To make this work while still keeping a pure go feel, we offer a few utility methods to execute various javascript on an element.

-**Example:** When the form is submitted, set the button text to submitting and disable it, and vise versa after submit is done.
+**Example:** When the form is submitted, set the button text to submitting and disable it, and vice versa after submit is done.

 ```go
 func MyForm() *h.Element {